Tess Whitehurst

 • Contact Us

-You are here: Home / DIY Feng Shui Series / DIY Feng Shui, Part 4: How to Draw Your Bagua
+You are here: Home / Feng Shui / What the Bagua is in Feng Shui and How to Draw It

 Believe me: it’s really not as hard as it may sound!
 It just entails a tape measure (just to get it as close to scale as possible), a piece of graph paper, and a tiny bit of patient determination.
 And keep it simple: all you need to draw are the walls, doors, and perimeter of the space.
 (No need to worry about things like windows, toilets, or drawing the burners on the stove!)
 Again, there’s no need to go crazy: just get it as close to scale as possible so that you have a good working idea of the layout of your home.